 The 1980s was a troublesome decade for many industrial towns and cities across the UK, and Liverpool with its rich industrial heritage was hit particularly hard.
 Around eighty thousand jobs were lost between 1972-1982 and the city was left devastated by the impact of de-industrialisation.

-Rob Bremner’s photos captured the mood of these times, but also the everyday life and spirit of the people.
-The colourful and casual fashions of the era, local characters who were proud of their city they belonged to.
+Rob Bremner’s photos captured the mood of Liverpool during the turbulent Thatcher years, they also highlight the everyday life and positive spirit of the people – colourful and casual fashions and local characters who were proud of their city.

 Rob was born in Wick, a small village in the North of Scotland and left school at sixteen with no qualifications.
 He got his first job working in a garage, which he didn’t particularly like, but he soon got acquainted with a press photographer in Inverness who gave him a job on a youth training scheme (YTS).

 Rob didn’t know much about photography back then, he just didn’t want to work in the garage anymore.
 The scheme only lasted six months but he enjoyed so decided to pursue his newfound passion.
 In 1983 he enrolled on a photography course at Wallasey School of Art, and leaving his hometown of Wick, he swapped rural North East Scotland for the industrial landscape of the North West of England.

 Whilst studying in Wallasey Rob became acquainted with photographer’s Tom Wood (who was teaching at the college) and Martin Parr, who lived nearby.
 He would help out in Tom’s darkroom and spend his weekends following Tom, and occasionally Martin around the faded resort of New Brighton as they famously documented the area.

 Rob was later accepted on to David Hurn’s respected School of Documentary Photography in Newport, Wales.
 It was around this time he started to photograph the Everton and Vauxhall areas of Liverpool, then the third most deprived area of Britain.